jalacloud/Extended-Threat-Informed-Defence/detections/top_5_ttps_kql.md

 ### Overview
 These queries are optimised for efficiency and low false positives while maintaining strong detection capabilities.
+Link to the top 20 most prevalent techniques used among adversaries can be found here: [Top 20 Overlapping Techniques](link here)

 ## 1. T1204.002 - User Execution: Malicious File (Count: 83)
 Focus: Detect users executing suspicious files from risky locations